Slot Die Coating: Theory, Design, & Applications

-Slot-die coating relies upon the formation of two stable menisci that can be seen upstream and downstream of the slot-die exit.
+Slot die coating relies upon the formation of two stable menisci that can be seen upstream and downstream of the slot die exit.
 The position and angle of the meniscus are important for obtaining defect-free coating.
-Figure 1 shows the position of the upstream and downstream menisci during coating of a defect-free film.
+The figure below shows the position of the upstream and downstream menisci during coating of a defect-free film.

 The shape of the menisci and the position of the contact points are determined by two factors:

 - The pressure drop of a liquid flowing through a thin channel

 The equations and parameters that determine the magnitude of these competing forces were discussed earlier in this guide.
 The stable coating window is a region where the sets of parameters used for coating, lead to the formation of upstream and downstream menisci (similar to the ideal ones shown above).
 Just outside of this window, specific defects are formed related to the shape of the meniscus.
 Going even further away from the coating window will lead to complete failure of the coating bead.
 The figure below shows the stable coating window for a slot die coating system.